macloo/python-beginners/flask/part4_forms/README.md

 {% endblock %}
 ```

-**Where is the form?** This is the amazing thing about Flask-WTF &mdash; by configuring the form as we did *in the Flask app,* we can generate a simple form with Bootstrap styles using nothing more than the template you see above.
+**Where is the form?** This is the amazing thing about Flask-WTF &mdash; by configuring the form as we did *in the Flask app,* we can generate a form with Bootstrap styles using nothing more than the template you see above.

 <img src="../images/rabbit_hat.png" alt="Drawing of magician pulling rabbit from hat">